Customerly/Customerly-iOS-SDK/README.md

 Run Surveys directly into your mobile apps and get the responses in one place.

-The Customerly Live Chat iOS SDK is really simple to integrate in your apps, and allow your users to contact you via chat.
+The Customerly Live Chat iOS SDK is really simple to integrate into your mobile apps, and allows your users to contact you via chat.

 <p align="center">
   <img src="https://github.com/customerly/customerly.github.io/blob/master/ios/resources/chat-preview.png?raw=true" width=500 alt="Live Chat Help Desk ios SDK "/>